doga/qworum-domain-model/README.md

 The members of a group are all members of the parent group or org.
 If a group belongs to an org, then all managers of the group must be members of the org.
 If a group doesn't belong to an org, then anyone can be a group manager if the group owner sees it fit.

-Collabs are for multi-group teamwork.
-Collab connections must be 2-way to be valid, the others are only collab proposals pending confirmation by the other party.
+Memberships are for multi-group teamwork.
+Membership connections must be 2-way to be valid, the others are only collab proposals pending confirmation by the other party.
 Here is how it works:

 1. A collab manager in a group creates a collab object and adds the IDs of groups that he/she wishes to invite to the collab.
 1. Any previous collab object that the group was linking to is forgotten by that group.
 Groups can link to one collab at most at any given time.